h3abionet/catalogue-public/docs/index.md

 </br>

-Metadata from the archive and biorepositories are submitted to the catalogue on a monthly basis.
+Metadata from the archive and biorepositories are submitted to the catalogue on a monthly basis. _The metadata available vary by dataset - add information describing which filtering characteristics would be available only if the dataset has been added to the archive._
 The H3Africa policies for data and biospecimen access and release are described in the [H3Africa policy documents](https://h3africa.org/index.php/consortium/consortium-documents/).